Syncfusion AI Assistant

 How can I help you?

-This section explains the steps required to create a simple Angular Accumulation Chart and demonstrates the basic usage of the Chart component in an Angular environment.
+This section explains the steps required to create a simple accumulation chart and demonstrates the basic usage of the accumulation chart component.

 Ready to streamline your Syncfusion® Angular development?
 Discover the full potential of Syncfusion® Angular components with Syncfusion® AI Coding Assistant.
 Effortlessly integrate, configure, and enhance your projects with intelligent, context-aware code suggestions, streamlined setups, and real-time insights—all seamlessly integrated into your preferred AI-powered IDEs like VS Code, Cursor, Syncfusion® CodeStudio and more.
 Explore Syncfusion® AI Coding Assistant